Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

-Then went on to use existing commercial Third Party laboratory machines to return the results.
+Then went on to use existing commercial Third-Party laboratory machines to return the results.

-Vice President Joe Biden even paid Theranos a visit.
+Vice President Joe Biden even visited Theranos.

-He was impressed saying that this was the “Lab of the Future” and praised Theranos.
+He was impressed, saying that this was the “Lab of the Future” and praised Theranos.

 The dark truth of Theranos was unveiled in the Wall Street Journal article of 15 October 2015.